MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-powerbi.md

 ---
 title: Introduction to Business Central and Power BI
-description: Get an overview of using Power BI to get insight, business intelligence, and KPIs from your Business Central data.
+description: 'Get an overview of using Power BI to get insight, business intelligence, and KPIs from your Business Central data.'
 author: jswymer
 ms.topic: get-started-article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: account schedule, analysis, reporting, financial report, business intelligence, KPI ms.search.form: 6316, 6317
+ms.search.keywords: 'account schedule, analysis, reporting, financial report, business intelligence, KPI' ms.search.form: '6316, 6317'
 ms.reviewer: edupont
 ms.date: 08/30/2022
 ms.author: jswymer
-ms.openlocfilehash: 43c0b32a25d8ebb55aae14937a6d8c2269395963
-ms.sourcegitcommit: 3acadf94fa34ca57fc137cb2296e644fbabc1a60
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 09/19/2022
-ms.locfileid: "9533930"
 ---
-# <a name="introduction-to-prod_short-and-power-bi"></a>Introduction to [!INCLUDE[prod_short](includes/prod_short.md)] and Power BI
+# Introduction to [!INCLUDE[prod_short](includes/prod_short.md)] and Power BI

 It's easy to get insights into your [!INCLUDE[prod_short](includes/prod_short.md)] data with [Power BI](https://powerbi.microsoft.com) - a data visualization system from Microsoft.
 Power BI retrieves [!INCLUDE[prod_short](includes/prod_short.md)] data so that you can build dashboards and reports based on that data.
 Power BI provides a flexible alternative to reports built in [!INCLUDE[prod_short](includes/prod_short.md)], enabling you drill down and customise the visualisation, and even merge data from different companies in [!INCLUDE[prod_short](includes/prod_short.md)].
 Some Power BI reports can also be embedded in Business Central and viewed without leaving the system.
 More complex dashboards are better experienced from the Power BI web site.

 ![Power BI and Business Central.](media/power-bi-intro.png)

-## <a name="what-you-can-do-with-power-bi-and-prod_short"></a>What you can do with Power BI and [!INCLUDE[prod_short](includes/prod_short.md)]
+## What you can do with Power BI and [!INCLUDE[prod_short](includes/prod_short.md)]

 There are various features for working with [!INCLUDE[prod_short](includes/prod_short.md)] and Power BI.
 Some things you can do from Power BI, while other things are done from [!INCLUDE[prod_short](includes/prod_short.md)].
 Also, some features are only available with [!INCLUDE[prod_short](includes/prod_short.md)] online, not on-premises.
 The following table gives you an overview.